-Amazon settlements are paid every 1-2 weeks (generally) but often will cross a month boundary.
+Amazon settlements are generally paid every 1-2 weeks, but will often cross a month boundary.
 For example, one settlement may start in October and run through November.

 A2X will split the settlement data according to which month the sales or fees actually occurred.
 This will ensure that your financial accounts properly record the transactions in the month they occurred.
 This will also make months more comparable to previous months and years for your reporting.

 What is the "Carry Forward Balance" used for?

 When we split the settlement entry we use a 'Carried Forward Balance' account to carry over the pending Amazon settlement balance.
 This then allows you to simply reconcile the deposit from Amazon to a single journal entry only reflecting the total final settlement.

 Our example settlement period starts on September 28th and runs through to October 4th.